In this lesson, you will create your first Data Element, Rule, and Library.

 Click Add All Changed Resources

-Note that after clicking Add All Changed Resources Launch summarizes the changes you just made.
+Note that after clicking Add All Changed Resources tags summarizes the changes you just made.

 Click Save & Build for Development